medge-tools/medge-map-generator/README.md

 # MEdge Map Generator

 With this addon you can generate maps for Mirror's Edge.
 See `example.blend` for a complete setup.
+However, you can use it to generate maps for other than Mirror's Edge, see [How To Modify](#how-to-modify).

 ## Dependencies